IE-555/final-project-dshinde99/README.md

 ## 8. Create function for genre

-* Defines a function to convert a Series of lists into a 1D Series.
+* Define a function to convert a Series of lists into a 1D Series.
-* Counts the occurrences of each genre in the art_genre_data column of track_data.
+* Count the occurrences of each genre in the art_genre_data column of track_data.
-* Displays the top 20 genres and their frequencies.
+* Display the top 20 genres and their frequencies.

 ```
 def to_1D(series):